Look at Her Now

 "Look at Her Now" is a song by American singer Selena Gomez.
-It was released on October 24, 2019, by Interscope Records as the second single from her third studio album Rare (2020), a day after "Lose You to Love Me".
+It was released on October 24, 2019, by Interscope Records as the first promotional single from her third studio album Rare (2020), a day after "Lose You to Love Me".
+In a social media post accompanying the release of the song, Gomez dedicated the track to her fans, stating: "And here’s my special gift to all of my ride or dies!
+I created this especially for you."
 The song was written by Gomez, Julia Michaels, Justin Tranter and its producer Ian Kirkpatrick.
 It has been described as a dance-pop, electropop and synth-pop song.
-The song reached the top ten in Flanders, Greece, Latvia, and Slovakia, as well as the top forty in seventeen additional countries, including The United States, where it peaked at number 27.
+The song reached the top ten in Greece, Latvia, and Slovakia, as well as the top forty in seventeen additional countries, including The United States, where it peaked at number 27.
 The song received widespread acclaim from music critics, with many praising its production and self-confidence message.